heynow-io/heynow-io.github.io/index.md

 * `Elasticsearch`
 * ...

-Those events can be later used to define an alert.
+Those events can be later used to define stream that will produce alerts.
 For example developer can configure:

 * Send me SMS when event `foo` occurs,
 * Send Email to support@support.com when there is more than 3 `bar` event in last 5 minutes,